lacework/terraform-aws-eks-audit-log/README.md

 A Terraform Module to integrate Amazon Elastic Kubernetes Service (EKS) with Lacework.

+**Currently, this module is limited to integrating clusters on a per-region basis, due to a limitation of the `aws_cloudwatch_log_subscription_filter` Terraform resource.**

 ## Resources created
 - SNS topic
 - Topic policy